-·

-Scope of Competence Assessment Methods GMP

-The Advanced Critical Care Practitioner must consider national and local transportation guidelines including those produced by the Intensive Care Society, AAGBI ?
-1, 2, 3

-Scope of Practice

-Is able to perform independently • Can undertake transport of the critically ill patient outside the ICU/HDU including the mechanically ventilated and spontaneously breathing patient in accordance with local guidelines and standards.
+Scope of Competence Assessment Methods GMP Care Practitioner must consider national and local transportation ose produced by the Intensive Care Society, AAGBI ?
+D 1, 2, 3 Scope of Practice Can undertake transport of the critically ill patient outside the ICU/HDU including the mechanically ventilated and spontaneously breathing patient in accordance with local guidelines and standards.